Ravanaprabhu

-Ravanaprabhu is a 2001 Indian Malayalam-language action film written and directed by Ranjith in his directorial debut.
+Ravanaprabhu is a 2001 Indian Malayalam-language action drama film written and directed by Ranjith in his directorial debut.
 It is a sequel to the 1993 film Devaasuram written by Ranjith and directed by I.V.
 Sasi.
 The film stars Mohanlal in dual roles of Mangalassery Neelakandan and M. N. Karthikeyan, father and son.
 Napoleon reprises the role of Neelakandan's archenemy Mundackal Shekharan.
 It also features Vasundhara Das, Siddique, Innocent, Vijayaraghavan, and Sai Kumar.
 Revathi reprises the role of Bhanumathi in a cameo appearance.
 The plot follows M. N. Karthikeyan, Neelakandan's son and his attempts to reclaim their ancestral home Mangalassery tharavadu.
 The film features original songs composed by Suresh Peters and background score by C. Rajamani.

 Ravanaprabhu was released on 31 August 2001 and received generally positive reviews from critics and was a commercial success, grossing over ₹15 crores during its theatrical run, making it the highest-grossing Malayalam movie of 2001.
 Among its various accolades, Ravanaprabhu won the Kerala State Film Awards for Best Film with Popular Appeal and Aesthetic Value and Best Male Playback Singer for K. J. Yesudas.

 Plot

+The story is set after 30 years of the incidents in Devasuram.

 The story begins with Mangalassery Neelakandan's ('Neelan') son Karthikeyan, as he ventures out to make money - ultimately becoming a wealthy businessman and a liquor baron, while Neelakandan - with the passage of time - is burdened by liabilities and is in dire financial position.
 The relationship between Neelan and Karthikeyan becomes strained, as Neelan disapproves of his son's money-making methods.

 Mundakkal Shekaran Nambiar - now an established industrialist and the owner of a multispeciality hospital - was imprisoned in the past for killing one of Neelan's friends, Kunjananthan, decades ago on Neelan's and Bhanumathi's wedding day.
 He still carries a grudge against Neelan for severing the former's right-hand years ago.
 Shekaran decides to ruin the Mangalassery family by taking over the chairmanship of a debt-ridden bank to confiscate the Mangalassery ancestral house (Tharavadu) which is mortgaged to the bank for the educational expenses of Suhara, daughter of one of Neelan's aides, Hydrose.

 Bhanumathi seeks treatment at Shekaran's hospital.
 Even though Dr. Janaki, Shekaran's daughter, offers her the treatment she requires, Shekaran denies her treatment and asks her aides to leave the hospital, but Neelan arrives on time and berates Shekaran.
 Neelan tries to have her treatee elsewhere, but Bhanumathi passes away in her sleep.
 Neelan is shattered.
 Karthikeyan is unable to arrive on time to set fire to his mother's funeral pyre - Neelan performs the funeral rituals of Bhanumathi - and is now bent on taking revenge on Shekaran.
 He vandalises the hospital as revenge.